0c0w3/urlbar-top-sites-experiment/README.md

-# Top Sites Experiment Extension
+# Urlbar Top Sites Experiment Extension

 This is the extension for the top sites experiment in Firefox's urlbar.
 When installed, focusing the urlbar automatically opens the urlbar view and shows